The most delicious homemade Scones couldn’t be easier to make, with a few basic ingredients. You can adapt them to add any mix-ins you like.

-How to Make Scones:
+How to make Scones:

-6. Bake at 400 degrees F for 16 – 18 minutes.
+Enjoy: Make glaze by combining powdered sugar and 1 Tbsp milk and stirring until smooth.
 Cool on a wire rack for 10 minutes before drizzling the glaze on top.
 These are best served the day they are prepared.

 Add-Ins and Variations: